-1. The student is to schedule a meeting with the UT field coordinator to initiate placement planning.
-The UT field coordinator will work with the student to evaluate appropriate options for placement.
+1. The student is to schedule a meeting with the UT field coordinator to

-- 2. The UT field coordinator may request that the student sign a Release of Information form so that information about the student's prior field experience and learning needs can be shared with prospective agency field instructors. - 3.
+- initiate placement planning.
+The UT field coordinator will work with the student to evaluate appropriate options for placement. - 2.
+The UT field coordinator may request that the student sign a Release of Information form so that information about the student's prior field experience and learning needs can be shared with prospective agency field instructors. - 3.
 The UT field coordinator will facilitate an opportunity for the student to interview for another placement.
 The College cannot guarantee that the student will be accepted by an organization for another placement.
 It is the student's responsibility to secure the placement through a successful interview.
+Additionally, identifying another agency can take some time and students should be prepared that they may not secure another placement quickly.